XEDGit/Ctester/README.md

 ### Flags

-  Optional
+ - #### Optional:

-    --a arg0 arg1 arg...: add arguments to the execution of the compiled file --d max_depth: sets maximum depth for find search, default is 1 --o option: sets the option to choose in advance, useful when running the tester multiple times on the same file --f flag0 flag1 flag...: adds flags to the gcc command, it doesn't support flags which start with "--"
+    * --a arg0 arg1 arg...: add arguments to the execution of the compiled file

+    * --d max_depth: sets maximum depth for find search, default is 1

+    * --o option: sets the option to choose in advance, useful when running the tester multiple times on the same file

+    * --f flag0 flag1 flag...: adds flags to the gcc command, it doesn't support flags which start with "--"

 ### Consider adding it to your $PATH so you can run it whitout having to move the scipt everytime!